For security reasons, your project is configured by default to only respond to queries from

 - Pick your project from the list

-- Under CORS Origins click the Add new origin-button
+- Under CORS Origins, click the Add CORS origin button